About 40 Under 40

 • Recognition through leading public health organizations, media outreach, and social media

-• A two-year professional development program, including expert-led virtual workshops and asynchronous discussions on timely, practical, cross-disciplinary topics in public health practice; and culminating in an in-person leadership retreat
+• A professional development program, including expert-led virtual workshops and asynchronous discussions on timely, practical, cross-disciplinary topics in public health practice; and culminating in an in-person leadership retreat

 • Opportunities to network with other public health leaders and pioneers, including current and former 40 Under 40 honorees